Fault (geology): Reverse faults

 A thrust fault has the same sense of motion as a reverse fault, but with the dip of the fault plane at less than 45°.
 Thrust faults typically form ramps, flats and fault-bend (hanging wall and footwall) folds.

-Flat segments of thrust fault planes are known as flats, and inclined sections of the thrust are known as ramps.
-Typically, thrust faults move within formations by forming flats and climb up sections with ramps.
+A section of a hanging wall or foot wall where a thrust fault formed along a relatively weak bedding plane is known as a flat and a section where the thrust fault cut upward through the stratigraphic sequence is known as a ramp.
+Typically, thrust faults move within formations by forming flats and climbing up sections with ramps.
+This results in the hanging wall flat (or a portion thereof) lying atop the foot wall ramp as shown in the fault-bend fold diagram.

-Fault-bend folds are formed by the movement of the hanging wall over a non-planar fault surface and are found associated with both extensional and thrust faults.

-Faults may be reactivated at a later time with the movement in the opposite direction to the original movement (fault inversion).
-A normal fault may therefore become a reverse fault and vice versa.

 Thrust faults form nappes and klippen in the large thrust belts.
 Subduction zones are a special class of thrusts that form the largest faults on Earth and give rise to the largest earthquakes.